When Your Ex Unblocks You: What It Means and What to Do Next

 Liked posts, sent a message, or engaged directly: this is Reason 3, they're opening dialogue.

-What Does Their Social Media Look Like?
+What Their Social Media Reveals About Their Current State

-Happy, active, and forward-looking suggests the unblock is coming from a healthy place.
 Sad, cryptic, or attention-seeking posts suggests emotional instability — the unblock may be more about seeking a reaction than genuine readiness.
-Rarely posting suggests they're not performing for an audience, and the unblock is likely quiet and genuine.

-Mutual or amicable: the unblock is probably friendly and you may be able to have a normal conversation.
-Messy or hurtful: tread carefully — old wounds may not be fully healed.
 Betrayal or serious harm: an unblock doesn't erase what happened.
 Consider carefully whether reconnection is actually what you want.

-If you've visibly grown — they may be noticing your transformation and reconsidering.
 If you haven't changed, even a successful reconnection will repeat the same patterns that ended things the first time.
+An unblock is an opportunity — but only if the underlying issues have actually been addressed.

 What to Do When Your Ex Unblocks You